 Treatment consists of discontinuation of salbutamol together with appropriate symptomatic therapy.
 The preferred antidote for overdosage with salbutamol is a cardioselective beta-blocking agent, but beta-blocking drugs should be used with caution in patients with a history of bronchospasm.
 Hypokalaemia may occur following overdose with salbutamol.
 Serum potassium levels should be monitored.
 If hypokalaemia occurs potassium replacement via the oral route should be given.
 In patients with severe hypokalaemia intravenous replacement may be necessary.

--adrenoceptor agonists salbutamol also has cardiovascular effects in some patients as measured by changes in pulse rate, blood pressure, symptoms and ECG changes.
+Like other ß2-adrenoceptor agonists salbutamol also has cardiovascular effects in some patients as measured by changes in pulse rate, blood pressure, symptoms and ECG changes.
 These effects can especially be detected after oral and intravenous administration of salbutamol.
 Furthermore oral and intravenous salbutamol causes reduction in uterine tonicity which has been associated with pain relief in pregnancy.
 In addition, salbutamol has some metabolic effects.
 Especially intravenous and nebulised salbutamol decreases serum potassium concentrations although the effect is generally mild and transient.
-Salbutamol has also lipolytic effects and it has been shown to cause increases in blood glucose and insulin probably by stimulating glycogenolysis and having a stimulatory effect on ß2
+Salbutamol has also lipolytic effects and it has been shown to cause increases in blood glucose and insulin probably by stimulating glycogenolysis and having a stimulatory effect on ß2-receptors in pancreas cells.

 The plasma concentrations of inhaled Salbutamol are, however, lower than those produced by usual oral doses.
 Salbutamol and its metabolites are rapidly excreted in the urine and faeces with about 80% of the dose being recovered in urine within 24 hours.
 The elimination half-life of Salbutamol is 2.7 - 5.5 hours after oral and inhaled administration.